lw8192/Red-Team-Dev/C/Interview_Prep.md

 PIE - Position Independent Executables (PIE), protects against ROP attacks.
 The binary and it's dependancies are loaded into random locations in virtual memory each time the program is executed.
 The binary stores rip-relative offsets and relocations instead of any pointers.
 PIE generates code that finds things by offset, instead of by hardcoded memory addresses.
 Compile with PIC (Position Independent Code) to generate a PIE (Position Independent Executable).
 Once you know the base of a PIE - you know where all the functions are.
 PIE is a setting of the binary code section in the program file.
 It is used mostly for building shared libraries where the runtime lcoation of the library depends on outside factors.
 ### CFG
 Control Flow Guard (CFG): Windows protection, implements control flow integrity.
 Validates indirect code branching to prevent the overwrite of function pointers in exploits.
 Extends /GS, DEP and ASLR.
+Bypass CFG:
 ### PatchGuard / KPP (Kernel Patch Protection)
 [Bypassing PatchGuard at runtime](https://hexderef.com/patchguard-bypass)
 PatchGuard / KPP (Kernel Patch Protection): x64 Windows memory protection that protects critical areas of the kernel, in use since Windows Vista.
 Protects the SSDT, GDT, IDT, system images, processor MSRs.
 Restricts software from making extensions to the Windows kernel.
 Unable to completely prevent patching - device drivers have the same privilege level as the kernel and are able to bypass and patch.
 Attack scenario - use a vulnerable kernel driver with a valid EV certificate to get low level execution privileges.